onlyevil/Spark-Study/README.md

 # Spark-Study
 My reserach about the spark platform.

-Codes is Used to store the found codes.
+Codes is used to store the found codes.

+dataset is used to store data sets.